TheArqsz/BurpSuite-Just-Header-Injector/README.md

-# Burp Suite Custom Header Extension
+# Burp Suite Just Header Extension

 A Burp Suite extension that allows you to automatically inject custom HTTP headers into all outgoing requests.